kaitab/systemsassignment1/README.md

 # systemsassignment1
 this is the first assignment for cosi 217b

-notesapp.py contains the underlying code for the notesapp
+notesapp.py contains the underlying code for the notesapp, which can be accessed via either fast api, flask, or streamlit.

+requirements are found in requirements.txt

 run the fast api with the command: